|A Completely Unrelated Photograph From Our Archives|

 My editorial framework is very simple.
 I only accept what I truly like, would eventually plan to purchase on my own, and happily have and wear.
 Because I don’t accept advertisements or other compensation, nor do I solicit other business from vendors in this space, I have no motivation to accept something that I don’t really want.
 (The last thing I want in my house, or on my blog, is filler.)
 In some cases, I have accepted something, not liked it on closer inspection, and paid for out of my own pocket the cost of shipping it back to the vendor.

 I have two additional thoughts here.
 The first is that there is a federal law that requires bloggers to let the reader know what items were provided by the vendors.
-I do this through my suppliers list on the front page (and every page) of the blog.
+I do this through my suppliers list on the front page (and every page) of the blog, or on the entry itself.
 Once again, if a blogger shows an item they received from a vendor for free, and they do not declare it, they are breaking a federal law.

 Second, accepting very selective vendor items makes this blog, and I believe makes the marketplace, better.
 It makes this blog better because it allows a (slightly) greater visual variety.
 I can mix and match real items, activities, and contexts.
 I can also show more items that are currently for sale, not just classic items from my archives, which some people value.

 But I also believe it makes the marketplace better.
-It is easy for a vendor to write a check for advertisement.
+It is easy for a vendor to write a check for advertisement, and pass that cost onto the consumer.
 It is similarly predictable to engage PR by enticing the traditional press through parties or unspoken promises of future benefits, or flooding the social media world with contrived clip art.
 In contrast, engaging a niche blogger requires the products to be of real value.
 Similarly, a small vendor with little or no budget for advertising but relevant offerings can get the word out, which I think is very exciting.
 Finally, I hope in the back-and-forth of selecting items, I can in some small way let the vendors know which of what they offer is the most valued, at least by one customer.

 Blogs are finite by their nature.
 They are launched, they exist for a while, then they go away.
 There is no doubt that especially comments and even the ability to work with vendors significantly prolong the life of this blog.